dotnet/AspNetCore.Docs/aspnetcore/fundamentals/routing.md

 Route parameters may also have parameter transformers.
 Parameter transformers transform a parameter's value when generating links and matching actions and pages to URLs.
 Like constraints, parameter transformers can be added inline to a route parameter by adding a `:` and transformer name after the route parameter name.
 For example, the route template `blog/{article:slugify}` specifies a `slugify` transformer.
 For more information on parameter transformers, see the [Parameter transformer reference](#parameter-transformer-reference) section.

-The following table demonstrates example route templates and their behavior.
+The following table demonstrates example route templates and their behavior:

 | Route Template                           | Example Matching URI    | The request URI&hellip;                                                    |
 | ---------------------------------------- | ----------------------- | -------------------------------------------------------------------------- |